CodedByHasan/kubernetes-examples/docs/app-env-config-and-security/example2.md

 ## Question

-We have a sample CRD at /root/ckad10-crd-aecs.yaml which should have the following validations:
+There is a sample CRD at /root/ckad10-crd-aecs.yaml which should have the following validations:

 - `destinationName`, `country`, and `city` must be string types.
 - `pricePerNight` must be an integer between 50 and 5000.